aNap73/Eat-Da-Burger/README.md

 I also had some fun making the 3d model for the spinning burger. :D

+#### JAWS_DB

+Sweet free?...? webhosting for MySql Databases that works native with Heroku and is totally secure, yea!
+Much Dancing.

 #### Home Grown ORM's

 This program also uses an orm (Object Relational Model) I kind of rolled it from scratch after learning how in class.
 I'm still a little leary of orm's as an old database speed hacker, I can see where there could be issues.
 This one however is really simple and seems to get it's job done communicating with the model.